FenixEdu/fenixedu-cms/README.md

 bennu-cms
 =========

-CMS System for the Bennu Framework
+Content Management System for the FenixEdu Application Family